oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_elements/index.rst

 **What is an HTML element?**

-It can an atomic part of the view you see in the browser (ex. an input, a button, a span), as well something you cannot see (because it is hidden, it has the 0 size or it contains no text) or a tree of other elements.
+It can be an atomic part of the view you see in the browser (ex. an input, a button, a span), as well something you cannot see (because it is hidden, it has the 0 size or it contains no text) or a tree of other elements.